emyrael/emyrael.github.io/_posts/2021-10-26-Telecom-Customer-Churn-Analysis-it.md

 By looking at the score metrics and speed performance, the model I would chose is the SVM package.
 But the XGBoost is close behind.

 However, I still believe I can improve the accuracy by applying feature engineering on the data, as well trying other models, even doing an ensemble model over all the tested models.

+Here is a link to the complete code on Jupyter notebook [Click here](https://github.com/emyrael/Customer-churn-analysis).